-Dr. Shannon spearheaded the development of theoretical framework for Roots to Thrive.
+Dr. Shannon spearheaded the development of the theoretical framework for Roots to Thrive.
 She serves at Vancouver Island University as a nursing professor and resilience researcher.
 As a byproduct of her doctoral work, which focused on the core factors that promote human flourishing, and as a Health Professional Investigator for the Michael Smith Foundation for Health Research, Dr. Dames is now spearheading the ongoing development and research components of Roots to Thrive (RTT) combined with medicine-assisted therapy.

 Phil comes to the team with a focus on developing the structure to guide and inform the operations of the program.
 Phil has a long history of working with families and corporations, managing nearly every facet of their financial wellbeing.
 Phil’s passion surrounds men’s health and the cultivation of environments that promote emotional awareness and expression.
 Phil developed the Roots to Thrive virtual program, which is currently is being used for RTT and RTT-KAT.